 Image sensors are able to gather light intensity information, but by themselves, are unable to reproduce colors.

-In order to create a color image, a color filter, typically an RGB (red, green, blue) filter is placed in front of the photodiodes.
+In order to create a color image, an RGB (red, green, blue) filter is placed in front of the photodiodes.

-Alternatively, a CMYG (cyan, magenta, yellow, green) filter can be used, though an RGB filter will provide for better color reproduction and are better suited for digital imaging.
+Alternatively, a CMYG (cyan, magenta, yellow, green) filter can be used, though an RGB filter will provide for better color reproduction and is better suited for digital imaging.